tps01/Ruby-Game/README.md

 # Ruby-Game
-This was a group project for my programming languages class with Prof. Fitzsimmons.
+This was a student group project for my programming languages class with Prof. Fitzsimmons.
 We made a game called recursive descent.
 To run the game, you need a ruby environment on your system.
-Run recursivedescent.rb in the folder with all of the files.
+Run Recursive_Descent.rb in the folder with all of the files.